anupamasn/RandomWheel/README.md

 (8) Trials: The number of trials

-(9) Print mode: 1 if all predictions to be printed, 0 otherwise.
+(9) Print mode: 1 if all classifications to be printed, 0 otherwise.

 Please cite the following article: